Primary School Curriculum

 Library

-Primary students visit the library weekly, where they listen to stories, read books, take AR (Accelerated Reader) computer quizzes and check out books for the following week.
+Elementary students visit the library weekly, where they listen to stories, read books, take AR (Accelerated Reader) computer quizzes and check out books for the following week.
 Families may also visit the library and check out books on certain days.

 IT (Information Technology)